RussKie/winforms/README.md

 ## Relationship to .NET Framework

 This codebase is a fork of the Windows Forms code in the .NET Framework 4.8.
-In Windows Forms .NET Core 3.0, we've strived to bring the two runtimes to a parity.
+In Windows Forms .NET Core 3.0 and 3.1, we've strived to bring the two runtimes to a parity.
 However, since then, we've done a number of changes, including [breaking changes](https://docs.microsoft.com/dotnet/core/compatibility/winforms), which diverged the two.

 For more information about breaking changes, see the [Porting guide][porting-guidelines].